Home page Site Map Contact David

 The Cliff Hotel Woolston - former Waterfront Club

 This venue was always good to play although a rather small stage just by the entrance and a long room but always had a good 'buzz.'
-I recall my first band the Abdo-Men playing there in 1964 and we noticed that the flimsy ceiling tiles above the stage had been bashed through by the previous London group that had appeared there the night before.
-The manager was really angry and swearing his head off at these stupid antics in which the lead guitarist had jabbed his instrument up through the ceiling area and said that they would never play there again!
-A few months later, this very same band released their first single called 'I Can't Explain' and I guess that the Who weren't too sad about being banned anyway!
+I recall my first band the Abdo-Men playing there in 1964 and we noticed that the flimsy ceiling tiles above the stage had been bashed through by the previous London group that had appeared there the night before- by the name of the 'High Numbers' The manager was really angry and swearing his head off at these stupid antics in which the lead guitarist had jabbed his instrument up through the ceiling area and said that they would never play there again!
+A few months later, this very same band released their first single called 'I Can't Explain' and I guess that the newly named 'Who' weren't too sad about being banned anyway!
+Pete Townsend must have bashed ceilings all over the UK as well as his guitars and amps along with drummer Keith Moon demolishing his kit and anything close to hand.
+No wonder they were always broke in the early days.

 Across the road from the old Cliff Hotel (now luxury flats) stood one of my other favourite buildings that had a profound effect on my early days in the shape of the Woolston Cinema, especially when sneaking in as a young kid to soak up the new exciting American movies such as 'Blackboard Jungle' This groundbreaking 1955 film featured a great soundtrack including the record that ignited the flames of a 'teenage revolution' in the shape of Bill Haley and the Comets with 'Rock Around The Clock' The movie was also very controversial at that time as it dealt with the new juvenile delinquency that was rising out of the ashes of youngsters rebelling against their elders and following on from another classic 1953 movie The Wild One based on motorbike gangs and catapulting Marlon Brando into Hollywood stardom.
 A great quote comes from the scene that gives a real inkling of what was going on within this new generation of youngsters who were standing up for themselves after years of subservience to their elders who 'knew best'.